For Your Little Friends

 Why should I take advice from a behaviorist when the Internet is full of advice?

-Precisely because the Internet is full of advice 🙂 I used to be, before I took up the subject of dog behavior in earnest and before the study of dog behaviorism refuted a lot of stupidity , which I read on groups for dog people I was also a fan of Internet tips.
-Of course, that in the abysses of the Internet you can find wise, interesting and, most importantly, consistent with reality content.
-Unfortunately, in most of them there is no mention of the fact that each dog is an individual case and should be approached as such.
+Precisely because the Internet is full of advice 🙂 I used to rely on it before I seriously delved into the subject of dog behavior and studied canine behaviorism, which refuted a lot of the nonsense I read in dog owner groups.
+I was also a fan of online tips.
+Of course, you can find wise, interesting, and, most importantly, accurate content in the depths of the Internet.
+Unfortunately, most of it fails to mention that each dog is an individual case and should be approached as such.

 How to choose a dog trainer wisely?